astefanutti/metrics-aspectj/README.md

 In that example, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name` and inline around the method invocation with the needed code to time the method execution using that `Timer` instance.

+Note that these annotations won't be inherited if they are placed on interfaces or parent classes.
+Indeed, according to the Java language specification, non-type annotations are not inherited.
+It's discussed in more details in the [Limitations][] section.

 ### _Metrics_ Activation and the `@Metrics` Annotation

 In order to activate _Metrics AspectJ_ for a particular class, it must be annotated with the `@Metrics` annotation: